SameThingHi/Portfolio/README.md

 # Web base
-Implementing Javascript, HTML, and CSS into a basic web application proyect.
+Implementing Javascript, HTML, Bootstrap, and CSS into a basic web application proyect.